yifnzhao/MiSeq-Analyzer/README.md

 1. compare the reads - done
 1. categorize the type of mutation (insertion, deletion, substitution; also, # of bp changed) for each read - done
 1. visualize the result as smth like pie chart - done
-1. streamline for the entire dataset - now I think some manual curation is needed for easier downsteam analysis
+1. streamline for the entire dataset - done